tasuki/elm-punycode/README.md

 [Punycode](https://en.wikipedia.org/wiki/Punycode) is a Unicode encoding used for [internationalized domain names](https://en.wikipedia.org/wiki/Internationalized_domain_name).

-So far we have a decoder - if you'd like an encoder as well, please open an issue!
+So far we have a decoder - if you'd like an encoder, [please open an issue](https://github.com/tasuki/elm-punycode/issues)!

 ## Install